danyaberezun/KEEPs/README.md

 With such a feature,
 the bare types feature could be implemented as a syntactic sugar for the type with existential type parameters.
-As well as we could replace all star projections with implicit existential type parameter, we could natively introduce refinement of the star projections in the smart-casts (and maybe slightly more).
+As well as we could replace all star projections with implicit existential type parameter, we could natively introduce refinement of the star projections in the smart casts (and maybe slightly more).

 ## Dead code detection